 And here is how to make bite-sized uttapam to serve as an appetizer, movie night, or game night snack:

 Fill the batter in the reusable mustard or ketchup dispenser and make inch circles on the pan.
 Add the toppings and gently flip them with a small spoon or silicone spatula and a fork to help you get a grip on them.
-Press them gently and allow to cook for a minute.
+Press them gently and allow them to cook for a minute.

 Here are a few ideas on how to make ahead uttapam as a meal prep option:

-- Make a big batch of the batter and store in the refrigerator.
-The batter stays fresh for upto a week.
+- Make a big batch of the batter and store it in the refrigerator.
+The batter stays fresh for up to a week.
 Keep out on the day of making and bring the batter to room temperature for best results

 - Another way to enjoy these savory pancakes on a weeknight is by actually cooking a batch of these goodies.
 Layer them with parchment paper in between and freeze

 - To serve, thaw them at room temperature.
-Then reheat them on stovetop in a non stick pan, microwave them covered with a wet paper towel or a dish for 1 to 2 minutes or reheat in a preheated oven at 400 degrees for 5 mins.
+Then reheat them on the stovetop in a non-stick pan, microwave them covered with a wet paper towel or a dish for 1 to 2 minutes, or reheat in a preheated oven at 400 degrees for 5 mins.

 - Quinoa Idli - Pillowy soft steamed idli’s with quinoa and lentils are lower in carb and packed with protein

 - Instant Quinoa Oats Dosa - This dosa recipe uses quinoa instead of rice!
 It does not require the batter to be fermented before making crispy thin dosas

-- Curd Rice – Yogurt rice is a popular South Indian comfort food.
-Its made with soft cooked rice, lots of yogurt and is tempered with spices
+- Curd Rice - Yogurt rice is a popular South Indian comfort food.
+Its made with soft cooked rice, yogurt and is tempered with spices

 - Veg Kurma - A South Indian style mix vegetable curry cooked in a creamy coconut cashew sauce, lightly spiced with cinnamon, cloves, and fennel